 Lack of Variation – If you complete the same exercises every day, your body gets used to it, and you stop challenging yourself.
 Every time you work out, you should be doing something different to the workout before to keep the body guessing.
 Every month or so, completely overhaul your regime and start again.

 Frequent Inactivity – As well as going to the gym, you should be looking to improve your habits.
-For example, you could try walking to work, using the stairs instead of the lift, etc. If you work from home, go for a walk during your lunch break to get the blood pumping around the body.
+For example, you could try walking to work, using the stairs instead of the lift, etc. If you work from home, go for a walk during your lunch break to get the blood pumping through the body.

 Too Intense – As surprising as it sounds, your body will start to shut down if you put it under too much pressure.
 Remember, even the fittest sportspeople in the world need rest days to allow the body to recover and rebuild.
 Regardless of whether you’re trying to gain muscle or lose weight, you need to take time off too.